Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Abstract

 \section{Abstract}

-3D meshes are widely used in computer vision and graphics because of their efficiency in animation and minimal memory footprint.
-They are extensively employed in movies, games, AR, and VR, leading to the creation of a vast number of mesh sequences.
-However, creating temporally consistent and realistic textures for these mesh sequences remains labor-intensive for professional artists.
-On the other hand, video diffusion models have demonstrated remarkable capabilities in text-driven video generation, enabling users to create countless video clips based solely on their imagination.
-Despite their strengths, these models often lack 3D geometry awareness and struggle with achieving multi-view consistent texturing for 3D mesh sequences.
-In this work, we present \textbf{Tex4D}, a zero-shot approach that integrates inherent 3D geometry knowledge from mesh sequences with the expressiveness of video diffusion models to produce multi-view and temporally consistent 4D textures.
+3D meshes are extensively employed in movies, games, AR, and VR for their efficiency in animation and minimal memory footprint, leading to the creation of a vast number of mesh sequences.
+However, creating dynamic textures for these mesh sequences to model the appearance transformations remains labor-intensive for professional artists.
+In this work, we present \textbf{Tex4D}, a zero-shot approach that creates multi-view and temporally consistent dynamic mesh textures by integrating the inherent 3D geometry knowledge with the expressiveness of video diffusion models.
 Given an untextured mesh sequence and a text prompt as inputs, our method enhances multi-view consistency by synchronizing the diffusion process across different views through latent aggregation in the UV space.
-To ensure temporal consistency, we leverage prior knowledge from a conditional video generation model for texture synthesis.
-However, straightforwardly combining the video diffusion model and the UV texture aggregation leads to blurry results.
+To ensure temporal consistency, such as lighting changes, wrinkles, and appearance transformations, we leverage prior knowledge from a conditional video generation model for texture synthesis.
+Straightforwardly combining the video diffusion model and the UV texture aggregation leads to blurry results.
 We analyze the underlying causes and propose a simple yet effective modification to the DDIM sampling process to address this issue.
 Additionally, we introduce a reference latent texture to strengthen the correlation between frames during the denoising process.
 To the best of our knowledge, Tex4D is the first method specifically designed for 4D scene texturing.
-Extensive experiments demonstrate its superiority in producing multi-view and multi-frame consistent videos based on untextured mesh sequences.
-Project page: \href{https://tex4d.github.io}{\tt https://tex4d.github.io}.
+Extensive experiments demonstrate its superiority in producing multi-view and multi-frame consistent dynamic textures for mesh sequences.